qor/qor/example/tutorial/bookstore/README.md

 * A database - for example PostgreSQL or MySQL
 * Install dependencies: cd into the QOR source directory and run

+    cd $GOPATH/src/github.com/qor/qor
     go get -u ./...

-* Install Gin - QOR does not require gin, but we use it in the tutorial:
+* Install [Gin](https://github.com/gin-gonic/gin) - QOR does not require gin, but we use it in the example application for routing and templating:

     go get github.com/gin-gonic/gin